pnp/blog/content/post/explore-microsoft-365-extensibility-opportunities-with-the.md

 possible in a way that's intuitive for your role.

-Microsoft 365 developers, familiar with Microsoft\'s technology, can jump to the specific Microsoft product and learn how to extend it.
+Microsoft 365 developers, familiar with Microsoft's technology, can jump to the specific Microsoft product and learn how to extend it.
 New developers can explore the opportunities by looking at the different types of apps.
 Business decision makers can look at the scenarios to